skynetservices/skynet-archive/README.md

 Before you can run skynet you'll need to have at least one [doozer](https://github.com/ha/doozerd) process running.

 ##How?
 Each process in SkyNet receives its configuration from a centralized configuration repository (currently Doozer - possibly pluggable in the future).
 Configuration changes are pushed to each process when new skynet services are started.
 This means that starting a new service automatically advertises that service's availability to the rest of the members of the skynet cluster.

-SkyNet uses Doozer to store configuration data about the available services.
-Configuration changes are pushed to Doozer, causing connected clients to immediately become aware of changed configurations.

 ##Running Processes
 * Sending SIGINT to a running process gracefully exits.